-Check out some of the can’t-miss food fests and events in Chicago each year.
+Check out must-visit annual food festivals and events in Chicago.

 Taste of Chicago